 , and many others.

-French art critic, theoretician, and curator Nicolas Bourriaud (born 1965) was a cofounder and codirector of the Palais de Tokyo
+French art critic, theoretician, and curator Nicolas Bourriaud (born 1965) was the cofounder and codirector of the Palais de Tokyo

 , published in 1998, and still inspirational today for many artists, curators, and art professionals worldwide.